JohnyVasamsetti/s3-listing-files/README.md

 - Provisions the networking components required.
 - Provisions an EC2 instance with a static Elastic IP.
 - Configures an IAM role with permissions to access the S3 bucket.
-- Create an empty S3 bucket ( create folders and upload files to s3 bucket )
+- Create an empty S3 bucket
 - Sets up security groups to allow HTTP traffic on port 5000.
 - Deploys the Python service as part of the EC2 instance's user data.